Spanish

 First-year students who have achieved a score of 5 on the Advanced Placement test in Spanish or 6 or 7 on the International Baccalaureate examination or have attained a proficiency level of C1 in the Common European Framework of Reference for Languages are not required to take the departmental placement examination.
 They may enroll directly in courses designated L5 in Yale Course Search (YCS).

 All other students, including native speakers, who have previously studied Spanish formally or informally must take the departmental placement examination in order to enroll in a Spanish course.
-Students who score L5 on the departmental placement examination may enroll in courses designated L5 in Yale Course Search (YCS).
+Students who score L5 on the departmental placement examination may enroll in courses designated L5 in YCS.
 All other students begin with a course at the level indicated by the placement examination.

 Certificate of Advanced Language Study

 The Department of Spanish and Portuguese offers a Certificate of Advanced Language Study in Spanish.
-A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process and certifies to the University Registrar's Office that students have completed the stated requirements before the end of eight terms of study.
+A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process.
 The Certificate of Advanced Language Study, once certified, is listed on the student's transcript.

 Requirements

 Students seeking to earn the certificate are required to take four courses, all beyond the L4 level in their chosen language, at least two of which must be Yale courses designated as L5, and at least one of which must be a Yale 300-level advanced undergraduate lecture or seminar.
-All Yale Spanish courses at the 200- or 300-level, which carry an L5 designation, count toward the requirement.
-First-Year Seminars taught in Spanish count as courses in the SPAN 231–299 range.
 All courses must be taken for a letter grade, and students must achieve a grade of B or above.
-With the approval of the certificate adviser, one advanced non-L5 course conducted in the target language, such as an independent study course, a graduate seminar, or an advanced seminar may count toward certification requirements.

-The certificate adviser may approve the substitution of one credit earned as part of a Yale or Yale-designated study abroad program and taught in the target language to count toward the certificate requirements.
-If the adviser approves courses taken outside of Yale for inclusion in the certificate requirements, students must take the necessary steps to ensure that those courses appear on their transcripts.
+Yale study abroad courses designated as L5 may count toward the certificate.
+The certificate adviser may also approve the substitution of one credit earned as part of a non-Yale study abroad program and taught in the target language to count toward the certificate requirements.
+If the adviser approves a non-Yale course for inclusion in the certificate requirements, students must take the necessary steps to ensure that those courses appear on their transcripts.

 Credit/D/Fail No courses taken Credit/D/Fail may be counted toward the requirements of the certificate.